shakedm100/System_Programming_2_Ex2/README.md

-# Exercise 1: Graph Algorithms
+# Exercise 2: Square Matrix & Operators

 ## Overview
 This project implements SquareMat class which is a square matrix and matrix related operators.